We're making improvements for people on foot and on bikes

 - A second site office will be set up at the car parking area near the Tower of Light wind sculpture and Troy Street roundabout.

 - Contractors will start at the Calabar Road end, from where the paths are already built, and continue towards the Troy Street roundabout.

 - The walking path (nearest to the sea) will be built first and then become a temporary shared path until the bike path is completed.
 For safety reasons, people on bikes are encouraged to use this off-road route.

-Where work is happening
+Where work is happening: